vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/blog.md

 ## Intro

-The theme provides blog feature, and it's not enabled by default.
+The theme provides blog feature, and it’s not enabled by default.

 You can enable blogging by setting `themeConfig.plugins.blog` to `true`.